 Low-pile carpet offers enough resistance for the suction to prevail over the brushroll flinging debris behind the vacuum.
 In this test, the vacuum did not throw any of the rice or oats behind it.
-The CleanView 9595 easily picked up the smaller debris in a single pass, and we can certainly recommend it for low-pile carpet.
+The CleanView 9595 easily picked up the smaller debris on the initial pass, and we can certainly recommend it for this type of carpet.

 We also tried raising the height of the cleaner head by switching to the high carpet setting to see if we could pick up the larger debris, but this caused the vacuum to throw rice behind the vacuum.
 The further away, the cleaner head is from the floor, the less effective the suction is, and the brushroll easily overpowers it.

-In the end, the best way to deal with larger debris is to just use the hose along with the extension wand.
+In the end, the best way to deal with larger debris is to just use the hose along with the wand extension.
 Overall this test went better than expected after the messy bare floor test, and we think this vacuum is an excellent budget choice if you’ve got low-pile carpet.

 Medium-pile Carpet Test

-This test was a great success and the CleanView 95957 had no trouble picking up all debris sizes and types.
+This test was a great success and the CleanView 95957 had no trouble picking up all debris sizes and types like pet hair.

-This is what the Bissell CleanView 9595 seems to be made for.
+This is what this cleaning system seems to be made for.
 Medium-pile carpet is found in most homes and we’re confident you won’t be disappointed in the performance of this vacuum if this is the primary floor type you’ll be vacuuming with it.

 There was no issue with pushing the dog food forward like we saw in other tests.
 This just seems to be a sweet spot for the cleaner head height and pile height of the carpet.
-We’re confident in recommending this vacuum for medium-pile carpet.
+We’re confident in recommending this vacuum for this type of carpet.

 High-pile Carpet Test

-The suction power on the CleanView 9595 is very strong and it had no trouble picking up the oats and rice, but struggled to pick up the dog food and roughly half was pushed to the edge of our test area.
+The suction power on the CleanView 9595 is very strong (especially via the cyclonic system) and it had no trouble picking up the oats and rice, but struggled to pick up the dog food and roughly half was pushed to the edge of our test area.